yash98/Logic-for-Computer-Science-Assignments/A0: Syntax and Semantics of Propositional Logic/README.md

+# Assignment 0: Syntax and Semantics of Propositional Logic

 Consider the representation of propositions in OCaml as a data type:

 type prop = T | F | L of string